 From there, it depends on how often you choose to write and how quickly you want to go with your manuscript.
-My recommendation is to set aside 5 hours a week to write.
-If you can only write 2-3 hours a week, then start there.
-Remember: the key is consistency.
+My recommendation is to set aside an additional 2-5 hours a week to write.
+If you can only write 1-2 hours a week, great!
+Start there.

 Q: I already know I have a schedule conflict.
 What if I miss a week or fall behind?
 How long will I be able to access the course?

-A: No problem!
+A: No problem.
 You can take this course at your own speed--there's no rush to get to the finish line.
 I'll be active in the forum through mid-August and the teachings and modules will remain available to you for the lifetime of the course (at least two years, if not longer).

 Q: Any other questions?

 Email me at firstname.lastname@example.org and I'l get back to you as soon as I can!

 Q: What if this course brings up a lot of big life stuff?

 A: That’s a common occurrence while writing memoir, and one of the reasons I recommend reaching out to a therapist if you find yourself needing additional support.

-Although I can give you lots of tips and techniques to help make this a safe process, please remember that I’m a writer and teacher, not a trained therapist.
+Although I can give you tips and techniques to help make this a safe process, please remember that I’m a writer and teacher, not a trained therapist.